 Consider a “big-box” retail building in St. Louis, MO (Climate Zone 4).
 For aesthetics and durability, the designer opts for single wythe core-insulated 12-in.
 (305-mm) concrete masonry walls with an overall wall R-value of 6.3 Btu/h.ft2.oF (1.11 m2.oK/W).

-Using COMcheck, however the building can easily comply, by increasing the roof insulation from R20 (prescriptive minimum) to R22.3.
+Using COMcheck, however the building can easily comply, by using the prescriptive minimum level of roof insulation (R25).
+Note that at the time of publication, because COMcheck did not yet include compliance via the 2012 IECC, compliance was demonstrated using ASHRAE 90.1-2010, which the IECC accepts as an alternate.
 See TEK 6-4B for more information on compliance using COMcheck.

 BUILDING ENVELOPE AIR LEAKAGE REQUIREMENTS